cloudwishper/AIGC_model_analysis/stable_diffusion_cross_attention/README.md

 <img src="pictures/attention_vis_example2.jpg" alt="drawing" style="width:800px;"/>

-# no local control for vanilla stable diffusion
+# no control for vanilla stable diffusion

 We repalce 'squirrel' with 'lion' in the input prompot, there is no local control on the generated images even with same random seed.
 A small modification of the text prompt often leads to a completely different outcome.